-Diagnostic Medical Sonography/Echocardiography has developed over the past thirty years from a rudimentary, supplemental exam to an essential diagnostic tool.
+Vascular Technologies has developed over the past thirty years from a rudimentary, supplemental exam to an essential diagnostic tool.
 As the technological capabilities have increased, so have the educational and professional requirements of the sonographer.
 The high quality, diagnostic ultrasound exam is entirely dependent upon the knowledge, skill and professionalism of the sonographer.
 The sonographer's role is complex.
 To perform an ultrasound exam, the sonographer must understand ultrasound physics and instrumentation and know normal and abnormal anatomy and physiology.
 The sonographer must be able to adjust the equipment and adapt the exam protocols to a wide range of patient and disease-state variability, making each exam individual and unique.
 The sonographer must organize the acquired data in the way that best communicates the patient's condition to the interpreting physician.
-The purpose of the Diagnostic Medical Sonography/Echocardiography program is to address the changes that have occurred in the field of cardiac ultrasound and to provide the educational experience the student needs to become a Registered Cardiac Sonographer.
+The purpose of the Vascular Technology program is to address the changes that have occurred in the field of cardiovascular ultrasound and to provide the educational experience the student needs to become a Vascular Sonographer.